 When Stanislas’ daughter Marie married King Louis XV, Stohrer relocated to Paris and opened his own bakery, and the rum baba’s Parisian future was sealed.
 Chef Alain Ducasse adores the dessert and it's a signature dish in many of his Parisian restaurants.

-Check out more must-read guides at our travel hub.
+Check out more must-read guides at our travel hub and discover even more foods to try in Paris.

 What's your favourite French food?
 Leave a comment below...